Bob Koherr

 In 1997, Koherr made his directorial debut with the feature film Plump Fiction, a parody film of Quentin Tarantino's Pulp Fiction.
 Since 2000, he has directed episodes of Anger Management, The Drew Carey Show, Wanda at Large, Still Standing, Freddie, George Lopez, Hannah Montana, Wizards of Waverly Place, Good Luck Charlie, The Suite Life on Deck, Cristela, the pilot for A.N.T.
-Farm, the pilot for The Thundermans, and the pilot for Jessie, as well as other series.
+Farm, the pilot for The Thundermans, the pilot and series finales for Jessie and its spin-off Bunk'd, as well as other series.